matheus-rech/image-slide-deck-generator/README.md

 ## How It Works

 1. Images are encoded as base64 and sent to the API
+2. Any provided messages and captions are included with the images
-2. The selected AI model generates detailed explanations for each image:
+3. The selected AI model generates detailed explanations for each image:
    - OpenAI uses GPT-4o
    - Google uses Gemini 2.0 Flash
    - Anthropic uses Claude 3 Opus
-3. The explanations are then summarized into slide titles and content:
+4. The explanations, along with any messages and captions, are then summarized into slide titles and content:
    - OpenAI uses GPT-4o-mini
    - Google uses Gemini 2.0 Flash
    - Anthropic uses Claude 3 Haiku
-4. The UI displays the generated slides with navigation controls
+5. The UI displays the generated slides with navigation controls

 ## Recent Updates

+- Added support for custom messages and captions that get directly incorporated into the slide content
 - Updated OpenAI model from deprecated GPT-4-vision-preview to GPT-4o
 - Improved image format handling for all AI models
 - Enhanced error handling and graceful degradation for API errors